Starrysky422/Starrysky422.github.io/about.md

 Hi, my name is Younghun Jo.

-As of March 2021, I'm a third-year undergraduate student at Seoul National University studying mathematics, currently taking two years off due to the mandatory military service in Korean Army.
+As of September 2022, I'm a third-year undergraduate student at Seoul National University studying mathematics, currently taking two years off due to the mandatory military service in Korean Army.

 I presently have no specific interest.
 (In other words, interested in various topics!)
-Meanwhile, I'm studying ergodic theory now.
+Meanwhile, I'm studying probability theory and algebraic geometry now.

 This site is maintained by [Jekyll](https://jekyllrb.com), with theme [Lanyon](http://lanyon.getpoole.com).